 A certain kind of magic happens each morning, from June until September, when the sauniers harvest a moist and coarse salt from the lining of clay ponds in Guérande in southern Brittany, known exclusively as “Sel de Guérande.”

 Sel de Guérande is renowned for being 100% natural, unwashed and without additives.
-The proud inhabitants of Guérande, referred to as Guérandais for men and Guérandaise for women, still harvest salt the same way they have for thousands of years—by hand, where the effects of the late afternoon sun and a dry east wind have to align just right to make the smallest quantity of the purest salt.
+The proud inhabitants of Guérande, referred to as Guérandais for men and Guérandaise for women, still harvest salt the same way they have for thousands of years—by hand, using the Celtic method of wooden rakes allowing no metal to touch the salt.
+The magic happens when the effects of the late afternoon sun and a dry east wind align just right to make the smallest quantity of the purest salt.
 And lucky for us, things in Guérande continue to align in pretty much the same way.

 When you’re passionate purists, nothing compares to sea salt hand-harvested from Guérande, particularly the Salinity Ponds, in a process called “winning.”
 After all, we want to make the finest artisan finishing salts we can, which means starting with the purest salt, adding the most organic ingredients, and delivering an unforgettable tasting experience you’ll come to expect with every meal.